d3vilh/openvpn-ui/README.md

 You can confirm all files are backed up and go to the "Upgrade" step.

-> **Note**: There was bug in version 0.3 where data.db file were not shared over the volume, so you have to backup it manually: `docker cp openvpn-ui:/opt/openvpn-gui/data.db .`

   </details>

   <details>
     <summary>Upgrade</summary>

 #### Upgrade
-To upgrade OpenVPN-UI to the latest version, you have to save old container image, remove old container and run new one with the same parameters as you did before, but with newer image.
+To upgrade OpenVPN-UI to the latest version, you have to save old container image, remove old container and deploy new container with upgraded image.

 ##### Preparation
 1. Check which OpenVPN-UI version image is currently used: